 What's the best aspect ratio for Midjourney background prompts?

-Depends on use.
-For composite backgrounds (subject added later in Photoshop): 16:9 wide gives flexibility.
-For social vertical use: 9:16.
-For product photography backdrops: 4:5 or 1:1.
-Always specify --ar for backgrounds — 1:1 default rarely matches downstream use.
+It depends on use.
+For composite backgrounds (subject added later in Photoshop), 16:9 gives the most flexibility.
+For social vertical use, 9:16.
+For product photography backdrops, 4:5 or 1:1.
+Always specify --ar — Midjourney defaults to 1:1, which rarely matches your downstream layout.

 Should I use --tile for seamless backgrounds?

-How do I generate backgrounds without subjects in them?
+How do I generate backgrounds without people or subjects in them?